apptainer/apptainer-userdocs/apptainer_and_docker.rst

 .. image:: build_output.png

-A copy of the SIF file created by the service remains in the Sylabs Cloud apptainer Library as illustrated below.
+A copy of the SIF file created by the service remains in the Sylabs Cloud Apptainer Library as illustrated below.

 .. image:: mysylabslibrary.png

 .. note::

     The Sylabs Cloud is currently available as an Alpha Preview.
-In addition to the apptainer Library and Remote Builder, a Keystore service is also available.
+In addition to the Apptainer Library and Remote Builder, a Keystore service is also available.
 All three services make use of a *freemium* pricing model in supporting apptainer Community Edition.
 In contrast, all three services are included in apptainerPRO - an enterprise grade subscription for apptainer that is offered for a fee from Sylabs.
 For addtional details regarding the different offerings available for apptainer, please `consult the Sylabs website <https://www.sylabs.io/apptainer/>`_.

 .. _sec:mandatory_headers_docker_locally_bootstrapped_def_file: